someengineering/resoto.com/blog/2022/10-25-building-an-infrastructure-app-with-resoto-and-streamlit/index.md

 <Tabs groupId="operating-system">
 <TabItem value="linux" label="Linux">

-On Linux, there is a good chance your distribution already comes with a version of Python 3.x installed.
+On Linux, there is a good chance the distro already comes with a version of Python 3.x installed.
 If you are not sure, you can check with the following command:

 ```bash
 $ python3 --version